lindajzhao/fast_tracker/README.md

 # fast_tracker
-A WIP project; see [PROPOSAL.md](./docs/PROPOSAL.md) for more information.
+A tool for keeping track of your day, utilised via the command line.
+This is a WIP project; see [docs/PROPOSAL.md](./docs/PROPOSAL.md) for more information.

 ## Repo Setup
 - Clone this repository.
 - `cd` to repository root.
-- Install with: `yarn`
+- Install with `yarn`.

 ## DB Setup
-- On macOS...
+- To install mongoDB on macOS...
   - `brew tap mongodb/brew`
   - `brew install mongodb-community@4.0`

 ## Running the Project
 - In one terminal window, `yarn serve` to initialise and "spin up" database.
-- In a separate terminal window, `yarn start` to run server script.
+- In a separate terminal window, `yarn start` to run Express server.

 ## Testing the Project
-Project must be running prior to testing.
+Database and Express servers must be running prior to testing.
 - `yarn test:list` to print table JSON.
 - `yarn test:add` to add arbitrary item.

 ## Stack
 - mongoDB
 - Express
+- Node.js